jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 ```

-**2: Prepare postgres**
+**2: Find the airflow network**

- On a separate terminal, lets find out which virtual network it's running on airflow with:
+In a separate terminal, let's find out which virtual network Airflow is running on using the following command:

  ```
 docker network ls